jserv/arith_register/README.md

 # Introduction

-A simple program using ELF linker set to construct lists of provider automatically.
+A simple program using ELF linker set to construct lists of arithmetic implementations automatically.

 The linker takes collections of definitions, separates them into different sections (e.g. code and data), and concatenates each section into a